The Cut-Out Club

 Nothing her mother could say was going to change Tulie’s mind about the Lee family.
 The very idea of a Chinese family coming to rent the apartment in their house had fired Tulie’s imagination.
 She had asked so many questions about them that even Gran had grown tired.

 “They’ll be here soon and you’ll find out all about them then,” Gran had said.
 “You know that curiosity killed the cat, don’t you?”

-Gran always was mentioning that cat.
-When she was a little girl Tulie thought that there really had been a cat that was killed and used to look for its grave in the back yard.
-Maybe that is what gave Tulie the idea for the cemetery she had made back by the lilacs when she was a very little girl.
+Gran was always mentioning that cat.
+When she was a little girl, Tulie thought that there really had been a cat that was killed and used to look for its grave in the backyard.
+Maybe that is what had given Tulie the idea for the cemetery she’d made back by the lilacs when she was little.
 It was there she still held the funerals for old dolls and for little birds that sometimes fell from their nests early in the springtime.

 When Mr. Lee came to see the apartment a month ago, he told Tulie about his daughter.
 He said, “I have a little girl just your age.
 Winsome is her name and I hope you will be friends.
 She is worried about coming to a new place and going to a new school.”

-The Lee family was expected to arrive next week-end, just in time for the start of the new school year.
-That's why Mom was painting the apartment on her day off from her job at Wal-Mart.
+The Lee family was expected to arrive next weekend, just in time for the start of the new school year.
+That’s why Mom was painting the apartment on her day off from her job at Kmart.
 She wanted everything to be perfect.
-Without tenants, Mom said they wouldn't be able to make ends meet.
-What would happen then, even Tulie's imagination could not imagine.
+Without tenants, Mom said they wouldn’t be able to make ends meet.
+What would happen then, even Tulie could not imagine.

 After they finished lunch and Tulie had helped Gran with the dishes, she went outside and climbed the covered stairs on the side of the house that led up to the apartment’s entrance.
 Mom was finishing up the living room, covering up the old flowered wallpaper with a fresh coat of beige paint.